Nonclassicality in correlations without causal order: Bipartite correlations

-It is an open question whether a process matrix can realize the correlation of Eq.~\eqref{qform} for a value of $q\in\left(\frac{1}{2}\left(1+\frac{1}{\sqrt{2}}\right),1\right]$.
-More generally, one might ask for upper bounds on violations of causal inequalities---such as those of Eqs.~\eqref{gyni} and \eqref{lgyni}---achievable within the process matrix framework \cite{Brukner15}.
+Note that for $q=1$ the correlation of Eq.~\eqref{eq:qform} is not achievable by process matrices: In this case, it corresponds to the noncausal vertex of Eq.~\eqref{eq:lgynivertex}, which, by Corollary \ref{cor:siboncyc}, is antinomic and therefore unachievable via any process matrix as a consequence of Theorem \ref{thm:det}.
+It remains an open question whether a process matrix can realize the correlation of Eq.~\eqref{eq:qform} for a value of $q\in\left(\frac{1}{2}\left(1+\frac{1}{\sqrt{2}}\right),1\right)$.
+More generally, one might ask for upper bounds on violations of causal inequalities---such as those of Eqs.~\eqref{gyni} and \eqref{lgyni}---achievable within the process-matrix framework \cite{Brukner15}.
 Some partial results along these lines exist: for example, it has been shown in Ref.~\cite{BAB19} that for the GYNI inequality of Eq.~\eqref{gyni}, any finite-dimensional process-matrix realization with $d:=d_{I_1}d_{O_1}d_{I_2}d_{O_2}$ cannot exceed the value $1-\frac{1}{d+1}$.
 In the case $d=2^4=16$ that is of interest here, we have that no process matrix can exceed the value $\frac{16}{17}\approx 0.941$.
-What we do know (from Corollary \ref{cor:strictincl1}) is that no process matrix correlation can achieve maximal violation of facet causal inequalities in the $(2,2,2)$ scenario because these maximal violations require antinomic vertices that are unachievable with process matrices.
+More recently, Liu and Chiribella \cite{LC24} developed a general technique to bound process-matrix correlations, obtaining in particular an upper bound of $0.7592$ on $p_{\rm gyni}$ (not known to be saturated, but already an improvement over Ref.~\cite{BAB19}) and an upper bound of $0.8194$ on $p_{\rm lgyni}$ (known to be saturated by process matrices \cite{BAF15}).
+Finally, no process matrix correlation can achieve a maximal violation of any facet causal inequality in the $(2,2,2)$ scenario (\textit{cf.}~Appendix \ref{app:bipartite}) because these maximal violations require antinomic vertices unachievable with process matrices (Corollary \ref{cor:siboncyc}).